testdouble/test_data/README.md

 ### TestData.rollback

-Because the gem loads your data in a transaction, it makes it easy to rollback to any of its defined savepoints (`:before_data_load`, `:after_data_load`, and `:after_data_truncate`).
+Because the gem loads your data in a transaction, it makes it easy to rollback to any of its defined savepoints.
 In most cases you'll want to roll back to `:after_data_load` after each test, and that's what `TestData.rollback` will do when called without an argument.
-If the savepoint isn't active, calling `rollback` is a no-op.
+If the specified savepoint isn't active, calling `rollback` is a no-op.

-The gem currently will make up to four nested savepoints in a transaction, and this method allows you to rollback to any of them.
+The gem may create up to four nested savepoints in a single transaction, and this method allows you to rollback to any of them.
 They form the following
 stack: